 What Is Binge Drinking?

-Today the generally accepted definition of binge drinking in the United States is the consumption of five or more drinks in a row by men — or four or more drinks in a row by women — at least once in the previous 2 weeks.
-Heavy binge drinking includes three or more such episodes in 2 weeks.
+Binge drinking refers to heavy alcohol use over a short period of time.
+The general definition of binge drinking is having 5 or more drinks in a row by males or 4 or more drinks in a row by females at least once in the previous 2 weeks.
+Heavy binge drinking includes 3 or more such episodes in 2 weeks.

 Why Do People Binge Drink?

 Liquor stores, bars, and alcoholic beverage companies make drinking seem attractive and fun.
-It's easy for a high school student to get caught up in a social scene with lots of peer pressure.
+It's easy for high school and college students to get caught up in a social scene with lots of peer pressure.
 Inevitably, one of the biggest areas of peer pressure is drinking.

 - They're curious — they want to know what it's like to drink alcohol.

 - They believe that it will make them feel good, not realizing it could just as easily make them sick and hungover.

 - They may look at alcohol as a way to reduce stress, even though it can end up creating more stress.